 Briefings will take place at a venue where social distancing is possible and may be held outdoors.
 In some circumstances, briefings may take place over the phone.
 For kit checks, expect the Guide to be less ‘hands on’ than normal – eg if a piece of personal equipment needs adjusting, they may demonstrate and ask you to make the adjustment yourself and verify that it’s done correctly.
 Please bear with us – we are all having to do things a little differently now!

-Personal Clothing and Equipment You need to make sure you have everything you will need for the day – ie no sharing of food, water, sun cream, clothing, personal equipment etc. Please double check you have everything with you before setting off each morning and make sure you have sufficient clothing for any weather, not just the bluebird forecast..
+Personal Clothing and Equipment You need to make sure you have everything you will need for the day – ie avoid sharing food, water, sun cream, clothing, personal equipment etc. Please double check you have everything with you before setting off each morning and make sure you have sufficient clothing for any weather, not just the bluebird forecast..

 Mountain Infrastructure Expect to see various different arrangements at car parks, huts and cable cars – eg reduced capacity and face masks required in cable cars, huts serving meals at two sittings etc. Regular hand washing and observing social distancing are especially important in indoor settings and anywhere there are lots of people about for significant periods of time.